Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 But the context of this is Bush pulled a fast one.

-Right before the election he did this.
+Right before the election, he did this.

-Right before the election, why this is a dastardly trick.
+This is a dastardly trick.

 Why, we're on track to win back the house.